 Liam has soared to popularity so quickly that it doesn't yet have a spot on the top 100 names of the century.
 It's a shorter version of William, and has the same protective meaning.
 Baby boys named Liam share the moniker with celebrities, including actors Liam Neeson and Liam Hemsworth, and singer Liam Payne.

 Skylar is a unisex name that was brought to New York in the 17th century by English settlers.
 It has many different spellings and spiked in popularity, as both a girl’s and boy’s name, in the early 2000s.

 - Babies born: 4,379

 The name Claire also is of Latin origin and means "bright” and "famous.”
 It was popular in the early 1900s, but rose again to the top of the baby lists in the mid-1980s and has stayed there ever since.

-Brooklyn has been on the rise for baby girl names in the past two decades, most likely due to David and Victoria Beckham naming their son Brooklyn in 1999.
-Surprisingly, the name is not as popular in New York as it is in other places.
+Brooklyn has been on the rise for baby girl names in the past two decades; perhaps related to the boom is the fact that David and Victoria Beckham (former Spice Girl) named their son Brooklyn in 1999.
+The name is not as popular in New York as it is in other places.
 In English, Brooklyn means "water” or "stream,” but it is most popularly linked to the New York City borough.

 Audrey is a name that has been around since the time of Shakespeare and means "noble strength.”
 It was originally derived from Saint Audrey, and became more popular because of Hollywood icon Audrey Hepburn.
 It has stayed high on the list ever since the 19th century, but saw a surge in the 2000s.